Expert settings provide extra flexibility for special applications:

 PhraseExpress monitors your keyboard input for any autotext matches.
-Technically, a 'separate word' is defined as entered text at the beginning of a sentence or text that follows or is followed by a space, punctuation mark, comma and semicolon, TAB or ENTER.
+For PhraseExpress, your text is an endless uninterrupted stream of characters.
+A 'word' is defined as a text followed by a space, punctuation mark, comma and semicolon, TAB or ENTER for example.

 The character required before an autotext (leading delimiter) is called.
 The character which must follow the autotext (trailing delimiter) to trigger an action is called :

 There is no character required following the autotext.
 An autotext is recognized immediately after entering the last character of the autotext.

 There is any character required before/after the autotext.

 The autotext must follow/be followed by the default characters as defined as "default leading/trailing delimiters" (as defined in the expert options).

 The autotext must follow/be followed by the ENTER / SPACE / TAB-key.

 The autotext must follow/be followed by any letter from a-z/A-Z or number 0-9